dotnet/csharpstandard/standard/expressions.md

 If the left operand of a simple assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§11.3.3](expressions.md#1133-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§11.6.5](expressions.md#1165-compile-time-checking-of-dynamic-member-invocation)).

-In a simple assignment, the right operand shall be an expression that is implicitly convertible to the type of the left operand.
-The operation assigns the value of the right operand to the variable, property, or indexer element given by the left operand.
+A simple assignment with a tuple as the left operand is also called a ***deconstructing assignment***.
+If any of the tuple elements of the left operand have an identifier, a compile-time error occurs.
+If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.

-The result of a simple assignment expression is the value assigned to the left operand.
-The result has the same type as the left operand, and is always classified as a value.
+The type of a simple assignment `x = y` is determined as follows:

+- If `x` is a tuple expression `(x1, ..., xn)`, and `y` can be deconstructed to a tuple expression `(y1, ..., yn)` with `n` elements (§deconstruction-new-clause), and an assignment of each `xi` from `yi` is valid and has the type `Ti`, then the assignment has the type `(T1, ..., Tn)`.
+- Otherwise, if `x` is classified as a variable, the variable is not `readonly`, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
+- Otherwise, if `x` is an implicitly typed variable (i.e. a discard or an implicitly type declaration expression) and `y` has a type `T`, then the inferred type of `x` is `T`, and the assignment has the type `T`.
-If the left operand is a property or indexer access, the property or indexer shall have an accessible set accessor.
-If this is not the case, a binding-time error occurs.
+- Otherwise, if `x` is classified as a property or indexer access, the property or indexer has an accessible set accessor, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
+- Otherwise the assignment is not valid and a binding-time error occurs.

-The run-time processing of a simple assignment of the form `x` = `y` consists of the following steps:
+The run-time processing of a simple assignment of the form `x = y` with type `T` consists of the following steps:

-- If `x` is classified as a variable:
-  - `x` is evaluated to produce the variable.
+- `x` is evaluated if it wasn't already.
-  - `y` is evaluated and, if required, converted to the type of `x` through an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)).
+- If `x` is classified as a variable, `y` is evaluated and, if required, converted to `T` through an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)).
   - If the variable given by `x` is an array element of a *reference_type*, a run-time check is performed to ensure that the value computed for `y` is compatible with the array instance of which `x` is an element.
 The check succeeds if `y` is `null`, or if an implicit reference conversion ([§10.2.8](conversions.md#1028-implicit-reference-conversions)) exists from the type of the instance referenced by `y` to the actual element type of the array instance containing `x`.
 Otherwise, a `System.ArrayTypeMismatchException` is thrown.
-  - The value resulting from the evaluation and conversion of `y` is stored into the location given by the evaluation of `x`.
+  - The value resulting from the evaluation and conversion of `y` is stored into the location given by the evaluation of `x`, and is yielded as a result of the assignment.
 - If `x` is classified as a property or indexer access:
-  - The instance expression (if `x` is not `static`) and the argument list (if `x` is an indexer access) associated with `x` are evaluated, and the results are used in the subsequent set accessor invocation.
-  - `y` is evaluated and, if required, converted to the type of `x` through an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)).
+  - `y` is evaluated and, if required, converted to `T` through an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)).
-  - The set accessor of `x` is invoked with the value computed for `y` as its value argument.
+  - The set accessor of `x` is invoked with the value resulting from the evaluation and conversion of `y` as its value argument.
+  - The value resulting from the evaluation and conversion of `y` is yielded as the result of the assignment.
+- If `x` is classified as a tuple `(x1, ..., xn)` with arity `n`:
+    - `y` is deconstructed with `n` elements to a tuple expression `e`.
+    - a result tuple `t` is created by converting `e` to `T` using an implicit tuple conversion.
+    - for each `xi` in order left to right, a simple assignment `xi = t.Itemi` is performed, except that the `xi` are not evaluated again.
+    - `t` is yielded as the result of the assignment.

 > *Note*: if the compile time type of `x` is `dynamic` and there is an implicit conversion from the compile time type of `y` to `dynamic`, no runtime resolution is required. *end note*
 <!-- markdownlint-disable MD028 -->